matteozanatta/booking_webscraper/README.md

 # booking_webscraper
-This algorithm's purpose is to get data from hotels and apartments listed on booking.com and store them in a csv database to conduct both data exploration and analysis.
+This algorithm's purpose is to get data from hotels and apartments listed on booking.com and store them in a CSV database to conduct both data exploration and analysis.
 You can set the check-in date, as well as the check-out date, the place, and how many adults you want to find data for.

-The project is composed by two main parts: the _webscraper_ and the _data visualization tool_.
+The project is composed of two main parts: the _web scraper_ and the _data visualization tool_.

 # How to use it
 #### 1. You want to try just the visualization tool.
-I uploaded the whole python program I created on a Heroku server with some data you can easily visualize.
+I uploaded the whole python program I created and some data you can easily visualize on a Heroku server.
 Here you can play with it: [Booking Webscraper](https://bookingwebscraper.herokuapp.com/data-visualization).

 #### 2. You want to try just the webscraper.
-In this case, git clone this repo on your computer and command 'python app.py' on the directory to succesfully start the program.
+In this case, git clone this repo on your computer and command 'python app.py' on the directory to successfully start the program.
 The webpage will be available on localhost:8050.
 Check if you need to install missing packages.

 #### 3. You want to try both the webscraper and the visualization tool.
 Same as the previous case.
-Unfortunately, since the program is using multithreading the host is blocking the webscraping process because it takes a while to fully load, so you can only use it in local.
+Unfortunately, since the program is using multithreading the host is blocking the web scraping process because it takes a while to fully load (there is a limitation to 30 seconds for the algorithm execution).
+The result is that you can only web scrape locally.
 Check if you need to install missing packages.

 ## Python Libraries used
-Webscraping was possible thanks to **BeautifulSoup** library, which provided reliable css searching algorithms to find out all the html elements in the booking.com webpages that I needed.
+Web scraping was possible thanks to **BeautifulSoup** library, which provided reliable CSS searching algorithms to find out all the Html elements in the booking.com webpages that I needed.

-I used the well-known **Pandas** and **Numpy** libraries to deal with raw data and to create 'csv' format datasets.
+I used the well-known **Pandas** and **Numpy** libraries to deal with raw data and to create 'CSV' format datasets.

-The entire webpage [Booking Webscraper](https://bookingwebscraper.herokuapp.com/data-visualization) has been made with **Plotly** (and Plotly Express), **Dash** and Dash Bootstrap, with the latter that gave me the opportunity to significantly enhance the website design quality.
-Plotly Callbacks were really useful when creating dynamic data visualizations and gave fast plotting speed combined with practicality (even though a study period has been necessary because of the system that wasn't (isn't) super intuitive).
+The entire webpage [Booking Webscraper](https://bookingwebscraper.herokuapp.com/data-visualization) has been made with **Plotly** (and Plotly Express), **Dash** and Dash Bootstrap, with the latter that allowed me to significantly enhance the website design quality.
+Plotly Callbacks were useful when creating dynamic data visualizations and gave fast plotting speed combined with practicality (even though a study period has been necessary because of the system that wasn't (isn't) super intuitive).

 ## Variables in the datasets
 Here is a brief list of the datasets columns and their datatype: